Solisol/machine-learning-classification/README.md

 P(B|A) = P(x_1|A) * P(x_2|A) * ... * P(x_i|A)
 ```

-`P(B|A)`, the likelihood of document B given category A can be described as the product of the likelihood of each word in B to to a appear in documents of category A. Each word's likelihood as a category A can be calculated by dividing the amount occurrences of word X in category A by the total amount of words in category A.
+`P(B|A)`, the likelihood of document B given category A can be described as: **The product of the likelihood of each word in document B to appear in documents of category A.** Each word's likelihood can be calculated by dividing the amount occurrences of the word in category A by the total amount of words in category A.

 ### Data set used in tutorial